DignitySAMP/Vue3-Neobrutalism/README.md

 # Neobrutalism Vue

+> This is a work in progress.
+PR's are welcome but not necessary.
+This library will be released as an NPM package when it is production ready after testing.

 These are some basic Vue components that you can use to build your Neobrutalism themed project.
 I was looking for something similar but couldn't find it specifically for Vue, only the React version, which you can find here: https://www.neobrutalism.dev

+The only thing I have done is write some very basic components in Vue using his styling template.
+I am not an expert in Vue, the components are very basic and may require additional work before it is safe to be ran inside a production environment.

-Speaking of which, all credits go to ekmas and his contributors.
+> All credits go to ekmas and his contributors.
 All of my design inspiration / reference comes from his project.
 All of the design and functionality ideas are exclusively inspired by his amazing library.

-The only thing I have done is write some very basic components in Vue using his styling template.
-I am not an expert in Vue, the components are very basic and may require additional work before it is safe to be ran inside a production environment.

 # Installation

+work in progress

 # Tailwind config